mattermost/docs/source/install/install-ubuntu-1604-postgresql.rst

   ``sudo apt-get install postgresql postgresql-contrib``

   When the installation is complete, the PostgreSQL server is running, and a Linux user account called *postgres* has been created.

+  Confirm this version is PostgresSQL version 10 or higher.
+You can do this by running ``psql -V``.
+If this is not version 10 or higher you can reference the PostgreSQL documentation [here](https://www.postgresql.org/download/linux/ubuntu/) to install an updated version of PostgreSQL.

 2. Log in to the *postgres* account.